defold/doc/docs/en/manuals/project-settings.md

 The Apple Privacy Manifest for the application.
 The field will default to `/builtins/manifests/osx/PrivacyInfo.xcprivacy`.

 #### Bundle Identifier
 The bundle identifier lets macOS recognize updates to your app.
 Your bundle ID must be registered with Apple and be unique to your app.
 You cannot use the same identifier for both iOS and macOS apps.
 Must consist of two or more segments separated by a dot.
 Each segment must start with a letter.
-Each segment must only consist of alphanumeric letters, the underscore or hypen (-) character.
+Each segment must only consist of alphanumeric letters, the underscore or hyphen (-) character.

 #### Default Language
 The language used if the application doesn't have user's preferred language in `Localizations` list (see [CFBundleDevelopmentRegion](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html#//apple_ref/doc/uid/20001431-130430)).
 Use the two-letter ISO 639-1 standard if preferred language is available there or the three-letter ISO 639-2.